New Opportunities & New Challenges in Times of COVID-19

 Online joint Meeting of UMAC and Universeum

-The first ever joint meeting of UMAC and Universeum, the European Academic Heritage Network, will take place next September 1-3, 2021.
+The first ever joint meeting of UMAC, the ICOM International Committee for University Museums and Collections and Universeum will take place September 1-3, 2021.
 It will be the 20thAnnual Conference of UMAC and the 22nd Annual Meeting of Universeum.
 The conference will be conducted entirely online.

 The COVID-19 pandemic poses new challenges for universities, reshaping higher education for years to come.
 However, university collections and museums have been confronted with difficult times before.
 Twenty years ago, Universeum (in 2000) and UMAC (in 2001) were created in a period of crisis and profound change for university museums and collections.
 How we work together as an international community, sharing problems, ideas and new perspectives in times of crisis and transition will be an underlying theme of the conference.